Swanand01/Swanand01/README.md

 I am a python developer and data science enthusiast.\
 Currently an IT Engineering undergrad.\
-I'm on track for learning more about Artificial Intelligence and Cloud Architecture.
+I'm on track for learning more about Cloud Architecture.

 ## Tech Stack